shayanEdalatmanesh/bondPlotter/README.md

 bondPlotter is free for anyone who wants to use it, and will always be.

 ## TODO
-Support for other file formats such as FHI-AIMS' "geometry.in" is on the way!
+Support for other file formats such as FHI-AIMS' "geometry.in" is on the way.
 Go science!